sikaeducation/curriculum/courses/301/standards/build-forms-react/topics/react-data-down-actions-up/README.md

 # React: Data Down, Actions Up

 Data is passed from one component to another by props.
 These only move one direction though; you can't pass data "up" from a child component to a parent component.
-How can you share data up?
+How can a child component update something in a parent component?

 ## Passing Down Functions